Farhad-Davaripour/Stanford-CS229-Spring2023-Notes/Supervised_learning.md

 - $\theta^{T}$ is the transpose of the weight vector, represented as a row vector.
 - $x$ is the input feature vector, represented as a column vector.

-The next step is to forulate a loss function to represent the discreapancy or error of $h(x)$.
-The most common closs function for a linear regression algorithm is the sum of mean squared erro (or Least squares cost function):
+The next step is to formulate a loss function to represent the discrepancy or error of $h(x)$.
+The most common loss function for a linear regression algorithm is the sum of mean squared error (or Least squares cost function):

 $J(\theta) = \frac{1}{2m} \sum_{i=1}^{m} (h_{\theta}(x^{(i)}) - y^{(i)})^2$

-`Note` that the mean squread erorr loss function is a convex function since it has a unique global minimum.
+`Note` that the mean squared error loss function is a convex function since it has a unique global minimum.

 ### Least Mean Square (LMS)
-Having the loss function, the next step is to minimize the loss function through an iterative process (e.g., using gradient decsent algorithm):
+Having the loss function, the next step is to minimize the loss function through an iterative process (e.g., using gradient descent algorithm):

 $\theta_{j} := \theta_{j} - \alpha \frac{\partial}{\partial \theta_{j}} J(\theta)$